Home > Candy > Candy Corn Caramel Sauce

 Candy corn caramel being drizzled into a jar

-• Candy Corn Candy – I used a bag of autumn candy corn, and any variety will work.
+• Candy Corn Candy – I used a bag of autumn candy corn that had pumpkins in it.
+Any variety will work.

 • Water – The water helps dissolve the candy corn.

-• Heavy Cream – I have used both heavy cream and milk and both work to make caramel sauce.
-For this recipe, to give the caramel a thick and rich flavor, I recommend heavy cream.
+• Heavy Cream – To give the caramel a thick and rich flavor I recommend heavy cream.

 • Unsalted Butter – Butter makes the caramel sauce silky and creamy.

-• Salt – Salt is a must to balance all of the sweetness in the caramel sauce.
+• Salt – Salt is a must to balance the sweetness in the caramel sauce.

-• Be careful! – Hot, melted sugar is VERY hot.
-Use a spatula that is long enough to reach the bottom of the saucepan without having to stick your hand in the pan.
-And, as tempting as it may be, don’t sneak a taste of the caramel as it is cooking.
+• Melted sugar is VERY hot – Use a silicone spatula that is long enough to reach the bottom of the saucepan without having to stick your hand in the pan.

 • Use a good saucepan – Sugar burns very easily and quickly.
-A good, heavy bottom saucepan will ensure the sugar melts evenly.
-There is nothing worse than having half of the sugar burn while the other half hasn’t even melted.
+A good, heavy-bottom saucepan will ensure the sugar melts evenly.

-• Chop the candy corn – The candy will melt and dissolve faster if it is chopped.
-I tested the recipe using whole candy and it just took too long to melt!
+• Chop the candy corn – The candy will melt and dissolve faster if chopped.

 • Stir the caramel sauce – Stirring the candy while it is melting aids in the melting process and keeps the candy from sticking to the bottom of the pan.
 Additionally, stirring while the caramel is heating does the same.

 • Keep an eye on the caramel – Sugar can burn quickly.
-I don’t recommend multi-tasking while making the caramel sauce.
-You will know you have reached a good consistency for the caramel when you drag a spatula through the caramel and it creates a part down the middle.
+You will know you have reached a good consistency when you drag a spatula through the caramel and it creates a part down the middle.

 • Store in a glass jar – I recommend transferring the caramel sauce to a glass jar when it is done cooking.
 This way you don’t have caramel stuck to your pan.
-Additionally, the glass jar makes re-heating the caramel easier – just stick the jar in the microwave and heat for a few seconds.
+Additionally, the glass jar makes re-heating the caramel easier.

 • The caramel sauce will thicken as it cools – The cooked caramel will be loose and it will thicken as it cools.